Skip to main content

 ART 417.
 History of Art: Museum Studies Practicum.
 3-6 Credits.

 Experience working in an art exhibition setting involving practical experience, research, a written paper and presentation.
-Prerequisites: ART 210 and ART 211.
+Prerequisite: ART 210 and ART 211.
 Repeatable to 36.00 credits.
 F,S.

-Introductory survey of art history from Paleolithic to Renaissance.
+Introductory survey of art history from Paleolithic to Medieval cultures in Europe.
 F.

-Introductory survey of art history from Renaissance to present.
+Introductory survey of art history from the Renaissance to present.
 S.

 ART 112.
 Two & Three Dimensional Design.
 3 Credits.